 Have you ever arrived at your destination only to find that the bottom of a shoe somehow left a stain on your white jeans?
 We know we have.
 It’s best to pack your shoes in zipped shoe covers for sanitary reasons regardless, but you’ll also avoid unnecessary wardrobe mishaps this way too.

-Near the wheels of your luggage or bottom part of your backpack, pack the heaviest items so that your luggage doesn’t topple over.
-Along the rest of the bottom of your suitcase, strategically place your items to make the most of your luggage real estate.
+Near the wheels of your luggage or bottom part of your backpack, pack the heaviest items so that your luggage doesn’t topple over and then strategically place your items to make the most of your luggage real estate.
 The Thule crossover 32l backpack is a great choice.

 Take your essentials with you.